 Shopping in Cody

-While Cody has its fair share of touristy gift shops, there are a few quality stores and galleries in town.
+While Cody has its fair share of touristy gift shops, there are quality stores and galleries in town, too.
 Anyone into outdoor recreation will appreciate the chance to stop by the Sierra Trading Post Outlet Store.